 Dana Dansereau is an interactive producer of the National Film Board of Canada’s Digital Studio, based in Vancouver.
-We met at the Annecy Film Festival where GYMNASIA (link – produced with Felix & Paul Studios) was part of the VR Competition.
-And that’s how you end up with a headset under the sun of France’s beautiful countryside, under a sunny weather…
+We met at the Annecy Film Festival where GYMNASIA (produced with Felix & Paul Studios) was part of the VR Competition.
+And that’s how you end up with a headset in a café under the sunny weather of France’s beautiful countryside...

 If you want to go into their works, MADAME TUTLI-PUTLI (2007) is just unreal, and that’s how good it is - it more than deserved its Oscar nomination.
 You should also see HIGGLETY PIGGLETY POP!
 (2010).
 COCHEMARE (2013) is a wonderfully crazy stereoscopic 3D film they did with the help of the PHI center in Montreal.
 It embraces three dimensions in a way that's very rarely seen.
 It's quite a disturbing dream, inspired by the fact that people in outer space often have weird dreams.
 When I saw what they could do in 3-D, i knew we could do something amazing together for a VR headset.
 At one point we were talking about doing it full scale: finding an old gym, really decayed one, with some set decoration and shooting the whole thing at one hundred percent.
 But that became a nightmare, it was impossible to find.
 We ended up creating the set one-third of its actual size, which is closer to the traditional size used in stop motion animation.